tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 * **`inline`** - an array of rule names that should be automatically *removed* from the grammar by replacing all of their usages with a copy of their definition.
 This is useful for rules that are used in multiple places but for which you *don't* want to create syntax tree nodes at runtime.
 * **`conflicts`** - an array of arrays of rule names.
 Each inner array represents a set of rules that's involved in an *LR(1) conflict* that is *intended to exist* in the grammar.
 When these conflicts occur at runtime, Tree-sitter will use the GLR algorithm to explore all of the possible interpretations.
 If *multiple* parses end up succeeding, Tree-sitter will pick the subtree whose corresponding rule has the highest total *dynamic precedence*.
 * **`externals`** - an array of token names which can be returned by an [*external scanner*](#external-scanners).
 External scanners allow you to write custom C code which runs during the lexing process in order to handle lexical rules (e.g. Python's indentation tokens) that cannot be described by regular expressions.
+* **`precedences`** - an array of array of strings, where each array of strings defines named precedence levels in descending order.
+These names can be used in the `prec` functions to define precedence relative only to other names in the array, rather than globally.
+Can only be used with parse precedence, not lexical precedence.
 * **`word`** - the name of a token that will match keywords for the purpose of the [keyword extraction](#keyword-extraction) optimization.
 * **`supertypes`** an array of hidden rule names which should be considered to be 'supertypes' in the generated [*node types* file][static-node-types].